react-architect/react-recommender/docs/reference/option.rst

    :header: "Prop name", "Type", "Default", "Description"
    :widths: 20, 20, 20, 40

-   "id", "string", "Required", "The id is an arbitrary string.
+   "id", "string", "Required", "| The id is an arbitrary string.
    It must be unique all options provided to a <Recommend/>."